Common Non-Cognitive Symptoms of Alzheimer’s

 Seniors with Alzheimer’s sometimes withdraw from friends and family members, often during the early stages of the disease.
 Older adults with Alzheimer’s may avoid social activities, hobbies, and gatherings they once enjoyed, often due to depression, embarrassment about changes they’re noticing in themselves, or difficulty remembering how to participate in various pastimes.

 Your loved one’s reluctance to interact could make it difficult to know what he or she needs at any given time.
 Seniors can face a variety of age-related challenges.
-Though some families choose to take on the caregiving duties, there may come a time when they need a trusted Florence elder care provider.
+Though some families choose to take on the caregiving duties, there may come a time when they need a trusted Northern Kentucky home care provider.
 Families sometimes need respite from their duties so they can focus on their other responsibilities, and some seniors need around-the-clock assistance that their families are not able to provide.
 Assisting Hands Home Care is here to help.

 Depression